 - internal resistance

-you can push up to 40A continuous and get about 4Nm of torque.
+You can push up to 40A continuous and get about 4Nm of torque.
+That depends on how much cooling you can get.
+Are you riding in Sweden in winter or in the Californian sunshine?

-I would Stay a bit below 40A, but the temp sensor would make your motor slow down in case of overheating (through VESC-temp control).
+I would stay a bit below 40A continous, but the temp sensor would make your motor slow down in case of overheating (through VESC-temp control if activated).